-You have several options if you’re a current Hanover customer and are looking for gap insurance.
-You could switch insurers and purchase a policy from a company that does offer gap insurance (or loan/lease payoff coverage, which is similar), like Nationwide or Progressive.
+In addition, you have several options if you’re a current Hanover customer and you want to purchase gap insurance elsewhere.
+You could switch insurers and purchase a policy from another company that offers gap insurance (or loan/lease payoff coverage, which is similar), like Nationwide or Progressive.
 You could also maintain your policy with Hanover and purchase gap insurance from a dealership or a stand-alone company.
 However, it’s worth noting that dealership gap insurance is often the most expensive option, since it’s usually rolled into your loan and charged interest.

 For more information, check out WalletHub’s complete guide to gap insurance.